 In addition to exercising the powers which are conferred upon him or her by these Rules, the President shall declare the opening and closing of each session of the Assembly, shall direct its discussions, ensure observance of these Rules, accord the right to speak, put questions and announce decisions.
 He or she shall rule on points of order and, subject to these Rules, shall have control of the proceedings of the Assembly and over the maintenance of order at its sessions.
 The President may propose to the Assembly the limitation of the time to be allowed to speakers, the limitation of the number of times each representative may speak on any question, the closure of the list of speakers or the closure of the debate.
-He or she may propose the suspension or adjournment of the session or the adjournment of the authority of the Assembly.
+He or she may propose the suspension or adjournment of the session or the adjournment of the debate on the item under discussion.
+The President, in the exercise of his or her functions, shall remain under the authority of the Assembly.